 - Dress professionally, but comfortably enough to move easily throughout the fair.

-- Visit the Student Registration booth to obtain a name tag.
+- Visit the Student Registration booth to obtain a name tag and information packet.

 - Find out what you can do to be considered, get more information, and arrange an interview or secure an on-site visit.

 - Reveal information in a give and take fashion (PDF).
 Identify employers' needs and then match your skills to those needs.

 - Prepare a few questions in advance to add to the conversation.

 - Make notes after each stop at the fair on the information you gain, especially their follow-up and interview plans.

 - Pick up business cards and firm literature.